cmosher01/Howard-Garns/README.md

 You should look at other web sites for games in this easy text format, so you can just copy and paste.
 Otherwise, you can manually enter the numbers for each square, using zero for the empty squares.
-(You will be entering 81 numbers.)

 ## Possibilities